honghaile/honghaile.github.io/_posts/2021-09-20-how-to-be-productive.md

 - Finish what you start
 - Use either a time blocking or the Pomodoro technique to get work done.

 Most of these self-help books could be summarized into a single page, but authors need to make a living, so they all write 300+ pages books trying to sell you the same message.
-The other thing you will notice is that some advice doesn't work for you.
-For example, even though I am an early riser - I don't believe in the wake-up at 5 am bs.
-Lacking sleep stamper
+The other thing you will notice is that some advice don't work for you.
+For example, even though I am an early riser - I don't believe in the wake-up at 5 am advice.
+Waking up at 5 am might help you become more discipline, but lacking sleep will ruin your productivity faster than anything else.

-I don't regret reading many of them, even though I could use the time for something more productive.
+I don't regret reading these self-help books, even though I could use the time for something more productive and important.

 After reading enough of these productivity books, here are things that improve my productivity.